baconeta/baconeta-com/content/articles/ldjam-51-reflection/index.md

 ![miro pre plan process](../../images/18112022/img7.png "We pre-planned a few of the potential themes in advance")

+Oh, and a particular focus this jam was on mobile playability.
+So that influenced a lot of UI/UX and design choices (lots of new learnings here too).

 ## Jam time - Day one
 The weekend came around super quickly, and the week of voting ended with the announcement of the theme at 1am in my timezone.